Wojtekb30/Helper-widget/README.md

 Wolfram Alpha API website: https://products.wolframalpha.com/simple-api/documentation

 After pasting the valid API key, just run the Python script and use the program.
+You can make it an executable with PyInstaller.

 <b> How to use the program? </b>